-Selling a UK Property From Abroad
+Selling a UK Property From Overseas

 Call 0800 862 0206 for your FREE sale price estimate

-This article is intended to help property owners who live a long distance from their UK property (e.g. expats) and want to know the best way to sell a UK property from abroad.
+This article is intended to help property owners who live a long distance from their UK property (e.g. expats) and want to know the best way to sell a UK property from overseas.
 It covers the main routes to selling and pays special attention to the benefits of selling a property by auction.

 Last updated by Mark Grantham on 20th December 2023